-It’s that time of year – tax year 2019 in 2020 – where many Americans, both in the US and abroad, may be feeling a mixture of emotions.
+It’s that time of year – tax year 2021 in 2022 – where many Americans, both in the US and abroad, may be feeling a mixture of emotions and asking, How do I prepare US taxes as an American abroad.
 Especially for those living abroad, you may not even know it’s a necessity to file and prepare US taxes (as long as you meet the filing threshold) every year.
 Within every US passport is the fact that reporting your total worldwide income to the IRS once a year is a must.

 This is where we step in.
 We at MyExpatTaxes take the stress of US taxes by making the US filing process is much simpler and smooth for every American abroad.
 Our expat tax software is user-friendly and compact with every file and form you need to make your tax compliant.
 It’s our offer to you, for as little as 149 euros a year.

 Now with tax season 2021 (in the year 2022) up and in full swing, it’s important that you as an American abroad are fully prepared to handle your US taxes.
 Knowing what to expect and when to act is going to save you a lot of money and time.